Three common architectures for modern iOS apps are: MVVM, TCA, and VIPER.

 Action

 All possible supported actions that the app can perform.
-As action can also refer to a specific view, it could also refer to all of the available actions that the view can perform.
+As an action can also refer to a specific view, it could also refer to all of the available actions that the view can perform.
+This can be a button being tapped, a text field having text entered, a toggle toggling, etc…

 Reducer